Microwave-assisted thermoelectricity in SIS' tunnel junctions: Results

 In Fig.~\ref{Fig:power}(b) we show the Seebeck voltage $V_S$ dependence on the amplitude $a$ taken at different frequencies $\omega$. $V_S$ increases in steps by increasing the amplitude.
 As discussed above, the influence of $a$ on the thermoelectric effect is to redistribute the power to other voltages by increasing the number of the thermoelectric sideband peaks.
 Each step is associated to the contribution of additional sidebands that once they cross the $\bar{I}=0$ line shift the Seebeck voltage sharply.
 However, beyond a certain value of $a$, as discussed above, the suppression of the thermoelectric effect leads to a drop of the Seebeck voltage, as shown by the $\hbar\omega=0.06\Delta_{0,1}$ (blue) line.

-The SIS' junction can be used as a thermoelectric power source by replacing the external DC voltage source with a resistive load $R$.
+The $S$-$I$-$S'$ junction can be used as a thermoelectric power source by replacing the external DC voltage source with a resistive load $R$.
 Ohm's law constrains the values that the current and the voltage can take, so that the current can only flow when the junction operates as a thermoelectric generator.
 The operating points are determined by the intersection of the $\bar{I}(V)$ characteristic curve with a line of slope $-1/R$.
 Similarly to the purely DC case, only the solutions with a \textit{positive} $\mathrm{d}\bar{I}/\mathrm{d}V$ are stable in the presence of PAT~\cite{Marchegiani:2020a,Marchegiani:2020b,Germanese:2022}.
 As shown in Fig.~\ref{Fig:power}(c), the inclusion of an AC voltage source allows also for multiple stable working points which appear at different voltages (dashed lines) and consequently different powers (solid lines).
 In the example, we consider a load value of $R=6 G_T^{-1}$.
 For certain AC amplitudes we get multiple stable points labelled with different $n$.
 The $n=0$ (blue) line corresponds to the solution associated to the matching peak, while the $n=1,2,3$ lines correspond to sidebands with a lower voltage.
 It is possible to find stable points with a higher voltage by choosing a higher load resistance (not shown).
 For $0.06 < ea/\Delta_{0,1} < 0.15$ one can find two stable working points for $n=0$ (blue), due to the main peak, and $n=1$ (yellow), corresponding to the first sideband.
-The system can be driven to the stable working points, so PAT can be used to design devices with an increased number of states occurring at different voltages.
+The system can be driven to the stable working points by applying current pulses similarly to what has been realized in Ref.~\cite{Germanese:2022} in the absence of any AC signal.
+Therefore, PAT can be used to design devices with an increased number of states occurring at different voltages.
 This, for example, would increase the number of logic states of the proposed thermoelectric volatile memory~\cite{thermoelectric_memory_patent,Marchegiani:2020d,Guarcello:2018}.

 Figure~\ref{Fig:power}(d) shows the thermal efficiency $\eta=\dot{W}/\dot{Q}_1$, which describes the ratio of the net work output to the heat input, for different values of $a$.
 As in the case of the power, the inclusion of an AC source does not offer a way to increase globally the maximum efficiency.
 However, the widening of the curves is beneficial to avoid efficiency drops stemming from changes in the voltage operating point.
 The dashed vertical lines in Fig.~\ref{Fig:power}(d) show the area where the system is thermoelectric $V<V_S$, and where it is dissipative in the absence of the AC signal.
 We see that PAT \textit{widens} the voltage values where the system is thermoelectric.
 The AC signal leads to a moderate efficiency reduction at the matching peak, but it increases its efficiency for certain values of $V$.